Divinare/SeeYa/README.md

 RUNNING THE APP:
 - Run command sails lift
 - If you are asked to choose option 1, 2 or 3, choose 1 or 2.

+How to add dependencies:
+- Edit the file package.json.
+You can find the dependencies from https://www.npmjs.com/
+- Run command npm install